GSA/digitalgov.gov/content/posts/2019/03/2019-03-08-go-beyond-coaching-mentorship-get-started-as-a-sponsor.md

 ### Getting Started

 Sponsor relationships can be formal or informal.
-A formalized relationship may not be ideal for you and your potential protégés.
+A formalized relationship may not be ideal for you and your potential prot&eacute;g&eacute;s.
 You also may find yourself being an “invisible sponsor” for someone; you might speak positively and advocate for someone without them knowing it.
 All forms of sponsorship are worthwhile!

 Realistically, you’ll only have time for a small number of on-going, formalized sponsor relationships.
-It’s important for you to encourage your protégés to have multiple sponsors.
+It’s important for you to encourage your prot&eacute;g&eacute;s to have multiple sponsors.

-Writer Gwen Moran has a list of [eight questions to ask a protégé](https://www.fastcompany.com/40543989/the-best-mentors-ask-these-8-questions) that can help you get started.
+Writer Gwen Moran has a list of [eight questions to ask a prot&eacute;g&eacute;](https://www.fastcompany.com/40543989/the-best-mentors-ask-these-8-questions) that can help you get started.
 For formal sponsor relationships, discuss the frequency of meetings and communication preferences.
-Additionally, agree on what confidentiality means: as a sponsor, you will be an advocate for your protégé.
+Additionally, agree on what confidentiality means: as a sponsor, you will be an advocate for your prot&eacute;g&eacute;.
 Sharing their accomplishments and goals is important.
 However, you will likely have conversations that touch on opinions and experiences that are private or deeply personal.
-Discuss with your protégé the types of information that should remain between the two of you (and revisit this throughout your relationship).
+Discuss with your prot&eacute;g&eacute; the types of information that should remain between the two of you (and revisit this throughout your relationship).

 Additionally, discuss your goals!
-What do you hope to get out of the relationship with your protégé?
+What do you hope to get out of the relationship with your prot&eacute;g&eacute;?

 ### Take Action

-Management consultant Lara Hogan wrote an in-depth description of [what sponsors can do for their protégés on a regular basis](https://larahogan.me/blog/what-sponsorship-looks-like/).
+Management consultant Lara Hogan wrote an in-depth description of [what sponsors can do for their prot&eacute;g&eacute;s on a regular basis](https://larahogan.me/blog/what-sponsorship-looks-like/).

-Draft a list of opportunities, both one time and on-going, where you could sponsor your protégé.
-Think of both highly visible opportunities (representing your program at a work meeting; writing a blog post for your agency’s website) as well as strategic opportunities (introducing your protégé to someone who has influence in a relevant area; encouraging them to raise their hand for a stretch assignment that they otherwise wouldn’t consider).
+Draft a list of opportunities, both one time and on-going, where you could sponsor your prot&eacute;g&eacute;.
+Think of both highly visible opportunities (representing your program at a work meeting; writing a blog post for your agency’s website) as well as strategic opportunities (introducing your prot&eacute;g&eacute; to someone who has influence in a relevant area; encouraging them to raise their hand for a stretch assignment that they otherwise wouldn’t consider).

 Need additional ideas for your list?
 Other sponsor opportunities include: